 Over the last decade, Armenia has made substantial progress in improving the physical health and social well-being of its citizens.
 However, challenges remain in the areas of maternal and child health, reproductive health, and multi-drug resistant tuberculosis.
 Key indicators reveal that Armenia is not on track to meet the Millennium Development Goals targets for maternal mortality rate (MMR), under-five mortality rate (U5MR) and the incidence and prevalence of tuberculosis (TB).

-USAID is engaged in a strategic partnership with the Government of Armenia, civil society, and other stakeholders to address weaknesses and gaps in the health system that are essential in reducing maternal and child mortality and the burden of TB in the country.
-USAID targets both access to and quality of care as the two most important components of a well-functioning health system.
-The Mission also supports the Government of Armenia to improve relevant legislation, financial audit and public expenditure reviews to ensure efficient use of funds.
-In addition, USAID coordinates with other donors, including the World Health Organization (WHO), the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM), to work with the State Health Agency and National Tuberculosis Program (NTP) on refining the provider payment system for TB services.
+USAID is engaged in a strategic partnership with the Government of Armenia, civil society, and other stakeholders to address weaknesses and gaps in the health system that negatively impact maternal and child mortality and the burden of TB in the country.
+USAID targets both access to and quality of care.
+The Mission also supports the Government of Armenia to improve relevant legislation, financial audits, and public expenditure reviews to ensure efficient use of funds.
+In addition, USAID coordinates with other donors, including the World Health Organization (WHO) and the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM), to work with the State Health Agency and National Tuberculosis Program (NTP) on refining the provider payment system for TB services.

 Over the course of its 2013-2017 strategy, USAID will gradually phase out assistance to the sector while preserving the legacies and improved outcomes of USAID’s twenty years of assistance.
-To this end, USAID will strive to create partnerships among government and non-governmental organizations to ensure productive collaboration, sustainable approaches, and increased host-country ownership.
+To this end, USAID will strive to create partnerships among governmental and non-governmental organizations to enhance sustainable approaches and increase host-country ownership.

-Improving Infant and Young Child Health and Nutrition in Armenia – Through USAID support, UNICEF will work with the Armenian Ministry of Health and World Vision to address mother and child health and nutrition needs in the country.
-The program will provide education on best feeding practices and will support local health care clinics to deliver quality child health and nutrition services across the country, including rural areas.
+Improving Infant and Young Child Health and Nutrition in Armenia – Through USAID support, UNICEF works with the Armenian Ministry of Health and World Vision to address mother and child health and nutrition needs in the country.
+The program will educate on best feeding practices and will support local health care clinics to deliver quality child health and nutrition services across the country.